valentynalysenok/avision_blog/README.md

     - Send email to an author when the comment was added
 - Category (post categorization)
 - Tags by using **django_taggit**
+- Contact (for sent message using contact form)
 - **Recommendation** system of posts (list of similar posts)
 - **Like vs Dislike** for registered user